rizitis/Qemu-slackware/README.md

 # Qemu-slackware
-A simple script for running slackware in qemu.
+A simple script which running in any Linux system.
+Download and install a Qemu installation of Slackware 15.
+Also include the command to start manually from your terminal your QEMU virtual Slackware installation in UEFI mode.

 Download: open a terminal:
 ```